Research Project

 As floods worsen, so will the social, cultural, economic and environmental consequences.
 Pinpointing exactly which areas are most at risk can be difficult, especially as extreme weather events become more frequent and less predictable.

 There’s not a lot of information currently available to central and local government about exactly what infrastructure is at risk.
-The information produced through this research is urgently needed to help identify high-risk areas and prioritise mitigation and adaptation efforts.
+The information produced through this research was needed urgently, and is needed on an ongoing basis, to help identify high-risk areas and prioritise mitigation and adaptation efforts.

-This project has produced flood maps and models that allow practitioners and researchers to identify how flood risk may evolve in their area.
+This project produced flood maps and models to allow practitioners and researchers to identify how flood risk may evolve in their area.
 These models determine which assets – like buildings, roads, bridges and railway lines – are at risk, on both a regional and national level.

-We have created digital elevation models using data collected from councils across New Zealand.
-We have completed coastal and fluvial/pluvial flood inundation mapping, as a crucial step towards developing a nationwide flood hazard map.
+We created digital elevation models using data collected from councils across New Zealand.
+We completed coastal and fluvial/pluvial flood inundation mapping, as a crucial step towards developing a nationwide flood hazard map.

 If we can accurately predict the areas of highest risk, we can adapt, minimising harm to New Zealand’s population and economy.